 The park features three campgrounds with 90 campsites.
-Each site is equipped with 50 amp electrical service, water, a fire ring and picnic table.
-The sites in Palmetto Ridge also have sewer hook ups.
+Each site is equipped with 50 amp electrical service, water, a fire ring, and a picnic table.
+The sites in Palmetto Ridge also have sewer hookups.
 A dump station is located near Old Prairie Campground.
 Laundry facilities are available to all campers in Old Prairie and Palmetto Ridge Campgrounds.
 All campsites are located within 40 yards of restroom facilities with hot showers.
-Sites in Old Prairie and Big Flats are dirt based.
-The sites in Palmetto Ridge are gravel-based, except for four ADA paved sites adjoining rest rooms.
+Sites in Old Prairie and Big Flats are dirt-based.
+The sites in Palmetto Ridge are gravel-based, except for four ADA-paved sites adjoining restrooms.
 Old Prairie and Big Flats do not have vegetation buffers.
 The Big Flats Campground is located near the Upper Myakka Lake where tours are available on the world’s largest airboats.
-Myakka Outpost, a fishing deck and WiFi are also nearby.
+Myakka Outpost, a fishing deck, and WiFi are also nearby.
 Old Prairie and Palmetto Ridge Campgrounds are located near the S.R.
 72 park entrance, the Myakka River, the Campfire Circle, a small playground, and Myakka Friends Gallery & Gifts.

 Sharing is caring!
-Feel free to save the image below to Pinterest!
+Feel free to share this article on social media or save the image below to Pinterest!